01

 The personal data is processed for the purpose of administering the whistleblower scheme and handling reported incidents, including clarification of potentially criminal offences.

-For Arcedi Biotech, GRISOGKO, For Emma, Fiberpartner, Niels Burchart, Bøgeris Transportbånd, Rampe Sluseteknik, Flex Wind DK, Grene Wind Industry Supplies, Nos and MPASIA, the processing of personal data in connection with a report received in the whistleblower scheme is based on the balancing of interests rule in Article 6(1)(f) of the General Data Protection Regulation, as the Company has a legitimate interest in investigating reported matters.
+For ARCEDI Biotech, GRISOGKO, For Emma, Fiberpartner, Niels Burchart, Bøgeris Transportbånd, Rampe Sluseteknik, Flex Wind DK, Grene Wind Industry Supplies, NOS and MPASIA, the processing of personal data in connection with a report received in the whistleblower scheme is based on the balancing of interests rule in Article 6(1)(f) of the General Data Protection Regulation, as the Company has a legitimate interest in investigating reported matters.
 For criminal offences, the basis for processing is section 8(3) of the Danish Data Protection Act, as it is necessary to safeguard a legitimate interest that clearly exceeds the interests of the data subject.
 For other sensitive information, the processing of personal data in connection with a report received via the whistleblower scheme is based on section 12(2) of the Danish Data Protection Act.

 For all other companies in the Company, the processing of personal data in connection with a report is based on Article 6(1)(c) of the General Data Protection Regulation, as the Company is subject to a legal obligation to have a whistleblower scheme.
 For criminal offences, the basis for processing is section 8(3) of the Danish Data Protection Act, as it is necessary to safeguard a legitimate interest that clearly exceeds the interests of the data subject.
 For other sensitive information, the processing of personal data in connection with a report in the whistleblower scheme is based on Article 6(1)(f) and Article 9(2)(g) of the General Data Protection Regulation, cf. Section 22 of the Danish Whistleblower Act.